haptork/csaransh/README.md

 ### Processing new data

 #### Post-processor:

 - You only need to run the post-processor once on the data-set.
-- Run command should look something like this: `%PATH%/csaransh_pp data/*/*xyz`.
+- Run command should look something like this: `%PATH%/csaransh_pp data/*/*xyz` (this works on the sample data given with the repository).
-- The input file arguments are Parcas cascade xyz file(s).
-The .in file(input file for Parcas) must be there in the same directory where xyz files are.
+- The command line arguments are cascade xyz file(s).
+The .in file must be there in the same directory as the corresponding xyz file and should have the same name.
+Please check `csaransh-pp/data/` directory for examples.
+Following MD simulation output formats are accepted:
+  + Parcas xyz with Parcas input file.
+  + LAMMPS xyz with input file written as shown in the examples in `csaransh_pp/data/lammps/` directory.
+  + Displacement xyz file with input file same as LAMMPS input file.
+The displacement xyz must have vacancy coordinates followed by interstitial coordinates in each line which could have been found by any method of choice.
+The example displaced files are given in `csaransh_pp/data/disp/` directory.
 - The output JSON file cascades-data.json is written in current directory.
 - From the directory where cascades-data.json is located run the script `pp.py` script given in csaransh-pp directory, `python %PATH%/pp.py`.
 If running from some other directory where cascades-data.json is not there, pass path to cascades-data.json as the first argument to the python script as `python %PATH%/bin/pp.py %PATH%/cascades-data.json`.
 This script might take a few minutes before it generates `cascades-data.js` output file.
 If any import errors appear, install the python package using `pip install` or `easy-install` or use anaconda for python.

 #### Load new Processed data

+- To view the processed data in online app, fork the project and replace the cascades-data.js in the gh-pages branch with the new data file.
-- To view the new processed data with ready to run HTML app copy the cascades-data.js to csaransh-app/CSaransh-files/ directory.
+- To view the new processed data on your system using HTML app(that can be downloaded from releases or by checking out into gh-pages branch after cloning or downloading the gh-pages branch), copy the cascades-data.js to csaransh-app/CSaransh-files/ directory.
-- To view the new processed data with server app copy the cascades-data.js to csaransh-server/public/js/ directory.
-Or fork the project and replace the cascades-data.js in the gh-pages branch with the new data file.
+- To view the new processed data with server app, copy the cascades-data.js to csaransh-server/public/js/ directory.

 ### Running the CSaransh interface

+#### Ready to run app:

+- Open the html file given in `csaransh-app` in any modern browser, preferably firefox.
+- The only problem with this client only app is that the 3D clusters webGL plot may not be visible in some browsers, however it will load perfectly fine in app with server.

 #### Server: